suhaspradhan03/suhaspradhan03/README.md

 - 👋 Hi, I’m suhas pradhan
-- 👀 I’m interested in programming, learning new programming languages
+- 👀 I’m interested in programming, learning new programming languages.
-- 🌱 I’m currently learning python,django,data analysis and data science
+- 🌱 I’m currently learning python,django,data analysis and data science.
-- 💞️ I’m looking to collaborate on anything that is available
+- 💞️ I’m looking to collaborate on anything that is available.
 - 📫 How to reach me -- suhaspradhan03@gmail.com

 <!---